maqqr/7drl2015/README.md

 # RobberyRL
-Roguelike made in 7 days using Purescript.
+RobberyRL is a roguelike made in 7 days using [Purescript](http://www.purescript.org/).

+The game is a turn-based platformer roguelike with sneaking and thievery.

 #### Development blog